ts7fx/16FSTAT6021/README.md

 # 16FSTAT6021
-Introduction to linear regression hws
+Introduction to linear regression individual and team assignments